 The following definitions of network product class and network product were proposed in the TR 33.805/33.916:

-Network product class: A network product class, in the context of SECAM, is the class of products that all implements a common set of 3GPP defined functionalities.
+Network product class: A network product class, in the context of SECAM, is the class of products that all implement a common set of 3GPP defined functionalities.

 Network product: A network product is the instantiation of one or more network product class(es).